becheng/pbi-azuredevops-poc/README.md

 3. Repeat steps 1 and 2 to create a customer X database (server: *customerXdbsvr*, database: *customerxdb*) and run the [customerXdb.sql](./databases/customerXdb.sql) script.
 4. Lastly, repeat steps 1 and 2 to create a customer Y database(server: *customerydbsvr*, database: *customerydb*) and run the [customerYdb.sql](./databases/customerYdb.sql) script.

-As a quick check, query the customer tables of all three databases and you should notice the dev database holds customers *Customers A, B, C*..., while databases customer X and Y contain males and females names respectively.
+As a quick check, query the customer tables of all three databases and you will notice the dev database holds customers *Customers A, B, C*..., while databases customer X and Y contain males and females names respectively.

 ## Setting up the Azure Devops CI/CD pipelines
 10. Sign into your [Azure Devops](https://dev.azure.com) instance and create a new devops project called *pbi-devops*.